Updated on January 19th, 2021

 - replacement pieces are easy to obtain

-Words of Caution with Synthetic Shingles and Shake
+Words of Caution with Synthetic Shingles and Shakes

-- It being a relatively new material, it doesn’t have the track record of it’s natural counter part, though its advantages possibly outweigh this concern.
+- It being a relatively new material, it doesn’t have the track record of its natural counterparts like cedar shingles and natural slate tiles, though synthetic shingles advantages possibly outweigh this concern.
 The key disadvantage is that warranties aren’t truly established (yet).

 - It’s possible local building codes may not permit a product that is so new to the market.
 Unlikely, but calling your local or county commissions is perhaps a first step to take when undergoing your roofing project